Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

-OptinMonster is fantastic for conversion optimization, offering popup features that general email plugins can’t match.
-The exit intent and behavior targeting justify the premium pricing for sites where every conversion matters.
+OptinMonster is built for conversion optimization.
+Its popup features go well beyond what general WordPress email marketing plugins include.
+The platform’s exit intent and behavior targeting features justify the premium pricing for sites where every subscriber counts.

-11. Retainful — best for WooCommerce email marketing
+11. Retainful — best for WooCommerce cart recovery

 Active installations: 2,000+